Dividing a Business: What You Need to Know About Valuation in Divorce

 The market approach calculates the value of a business by comparing it to similar businesses that have been sold.
 This approach is similar to how appraisers will look at “comps” in a neighborhood when determining the value of the house being appraised.
 This approach can prove difficult, however, if there are no similar businesses that have recently been sold that can provide an accurate comp.

-The income approach uses historical information and particular formulas to predict expected cash flow and profits in calculating the value of the business.
+The income approach of business valuation uses historical information and particular formulas to predict expected cash flow and profits in calculating the value of the business.
 The formulas used consider future benefits as well as the rate of risk or return.
 This is the most common approached used to determine a value of a business.

 Who Values the Business Interest